Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

--- 6) Which artist lived more longer,Display artist,nationality,style, age and the number of piantings they had before they died.
+-- 6) Which artist lived the longest?
+Display the artist's name, nationality, style, age, and the number of paintings they had before they died.

 SELECT artist,nationality,style,no_of_paintings,age
 FROM